Trooping the Colour: Walk-march

-Salutes are again given to the King, and returned by him, the Queen consort, and the Royal Colonels to the colours as they pass by.
+Salutes are again given to the King, and returned by him, the Queen, and the Royal Colonels to the colours as they pass by.

 The Royal Horse Artillery, marching to the "Royal Artillery Slow March" and then the "March from Aida", is first, taking precedence over all other units when on parade with its guns.
 When the King's Troop passes the saluting base, the King acknowledges the leading gun as the colour.

-The Life Guards, in red jackets and white plumes, are next, followed by the Blues and Royals, in blue jackets and red plumes.
+The Life Guards, in red jackets and white plumes, are next, followed by The Blues and Royals, in blue jackets and red plumes.
+Officers salute their sabres on the eyes right in this segment.
 The sequence of regimental marches is: "Life Guards' Slow March", followed by "Blues and Royals' Slow March", and then "The Royals."

 Riding at the rear of the Household Cavalry are the farriers, one for each regiment, carrying their glinting axes and flanked by a soldier of each regiment.
-(The Life Guards farrier wears a black plume rather than the usual regimental white.)
+(The Life Guards farrier wears a black plume rather than the usual regimental white, and a blue tunic rather than red.)

 The two Household Cavalry regiments take turns to parade and the job of parading the King's Cavalry Standard of either of the two regiments alternates yearly between the Life Guards and the Blues and Royals.
-As the standard passes by, it is flourished (dipped), in the presence of the King, Queen consort and the Royal Colonels and after walking past them is recovered.
+As the standard passes by, it is flourished (dipped), in the presence of the King and Queen and the Royal Colonels and after walking past them is recovered.

 Trot-past

 A state trumpeter of either of the two Household Cavalry regiments plays "The Trot" to signal the beginning of the sitting trot-past.
 "The Keel Row" is traditionally played, and much dust is raised by the horses.
-Both the King's Troop's lead gun and the King's Cavalry Standard (not dipped) are trotted in the presence of the King and the Royal Colonels as they salute them.
+Both the King's Troop's lead gun and the King's Cavalry Standard (not dipped) are trotted past the King and the royal colonels, who are saluted with eyes right.

 As the trot-past ends the mounted band salutes the King, the drumhorse riders crossing their drumsticks above their heads.
 They then proceed back to the east side of Horse Guards Parade and halt in place.